-The Thai artist and filmmaker Apichatpong Weerasethakul was invited to Colombia for Espacio Para Pensar.
+The Thai artist and filmmaker Apichatpong Weerasethakul was invited to MAMA for a Space to Reflect residency.
 The two-month residency involved traveling through different regions of the country to reflect on his ideas in relation to utopia, memory, dreams and myths that surround contemporary Colombia, especially in relation to the country’s armed conflict.
 His trip took in places such as Honda, Armero, Finlandia, Armenia, Cali, Medellín and Chocó.
-His films were screened in three cities where he met other artists and filmmakers.
-Throughout his time in Colombia he was able to research ideas that will lead to shooting a new film in mid 2019, his first feature to be set outside his native Thailand.
+A selection of his films were screened in three cities, where he met other artists and filmmakers.
+Throughout his time in Colombia he was able to research ideas that would lead to his writing a script for a new film, to be shot in 2019.
+It would be his first feature film set outside his native Thailand.

-During his two-month stay in Colombia, Canadian filmmaker and actor Connor Jessup, visited Apichatpong at the Chocó Base to make an intimate documentary about one of his favorite directors: A.W.
+During his two-month stay in Colombia, Canadian filmmaker and actor Connor Jessup, visited Apichatpong at the Chocó Base to make an intimate documentary about one of his favourite directors: A.W.
 A Portrait of Apichatpong Weerasethakul.
-Located in La Chocoana the documentary offers a rare vision into the creative world of the filmmaker and the passions that feed his work.
+Filmed at the Chocó Base the documentary offers a rare glimpse into the creative world of the filmmaker and the passions that feed his work.

-The residency followed an invitation to Colombia for the FICCI-Cartagena Film Festival and was supported by the Institut Goethe Colombia.
+The residency was made possible following an invitation to Colombia for the Cartagena Film Festival (FICCI) and was supported by the Goethe-Institut Colombia.

 Colombian short stories

 – I –